philbowles/h4plugins/docs/eq.md

 Emits `H4PE_Q` events at a user-defined frequency.
 The event message contains the string representation of the size of the H4 task Queue.

-For information on how to use this plugin, see [Event Listeners, Event Emitters and logging](events.md)
+For information on how to use this plugin, see :gem:[Everything is an event: Listeners, Emitters and Handlers](events.md)

 ---